chenyusg2023/Log4J-test/README.md

 ## 5 What is SLF4J?

-Simple Logging Facade for Java (SLF4J) acts like an abstract layer for different types of logging libraries.
-This include Log4J.
+Simple Logging Facade for Java (SLF4J) acts as an abstract layer for different types of logging libraries; this includes Log4J.

 ### 5.1 Why use SLF4J when Log4J has more API's to use?

-Thats correct, but what if you don't want to use Log4J? and the person yoy give it to has Logback with them.
+That's correct, but what if you don't want to use Log4J?
+And the person you give it to has Logback with them.
 That's SLF4J comes in handy.
 For more information see [SLF4J](http://www.slf4j.org/).

 ## 6 All about `log4j-configFile.xml`

 There are two ways to configure Log4J.
 One by using `XML` and the other is to use `JSON`.
-For the purpose of this tutorial we will stick to `XML`.
+For the purpose of this tutorial, we will stick to `XML`.

 **Overview of Configuration File**